joewalp/Jugglebot/environments/README.md

 ## Introduction

 This is a preview of the environment provisioning project.
-Currently, the instructions and scripts encompass provisioning two shell environments: (1) an Ubuntu LTS WSL2 host that runs the Docker Engine for Linux that has Qemu integration installed and that has the Qemu arm64 emulator registered and (2) an Ubuntu-20.04 docker container that uses a native platform base image.
-Ansible tasks and a Dockerfile perform the bulk of the provisioning.
+Currently, the instructions and scripts encompass provisioning three shell environments: (1) an Ubuntu LTS WSL2 host that runs the Docker Engine for Linux that has Qemu integration installed and that has the Qemu arm64 emulator registered, (2) an Ubuntu-20.04 docker container that uses a native platform base image and (3) an Ubuntu-20.04 docker container that uses an arm64 base image.

-Both environments have the ROS2 Desktop and the ROS development tools installed.
+All environments have the ROS2 Desktop and the ROS development tools installed.
-The Ubuntu 20.04 Docker environment runs ROS2 Foxy, and the Ubuntu WSL2 environment runs the version of ROS2 that has tier 1 support for that Ubuntu release.
+Each environment runs the version of ROS2 that has tier 1 support for its Ubuntu release.
 If you want to run the same version of ROS2 as Prod runs, you should install Ubuntu-20.04 for WSL despite that Ubuntu LTS release being relatively old.

 ## Instructions